Property Bridging Finance | HNW Bridging Finance Brokers

 • To buy a below market value property without putting down a deposit.

-• To fund a property refurbishment.
+• To fund a property refurbishment with a secured loan.

 • To buy a property or land while undertaking an application for planning permission.